Lydia (The Walking Dead): Season 9

 In the episode "Scars", Daryl, Connie, Henry and Lydia take shelter at Alexandria.
 That evening, Daryl, Connie, Henry and Lydia depart for the Kingdom.

 In the episode "The Calm Before", after the fair at the Kingdom begins, Alpha sneaks into the fair by posing as an Alexandria resident.
 That night, as most of the fairgoers gather to watch a movie, Lydia is saving a seat for Henry when Alpha quietly sits next to her and gestures for her to stay quiet.
 Outside the theater, Alpha tries to convince Lydia to leave the Kingdom with her, but Lydia rejects her.
 Alpha tells her she is not strong and is no longer part of her group, and departs.
-Later, Daryl's group finds a line of ten decapitated heads on pikes, one of which is Henry's.
+Later, Daryl's group finds a line of ten severed heads on pikes, one of which is Henry's.
 Sometime later, Daryl and Lydia return to the border.
 Lydia leaves the necklace Henry made for her on the ground by the pike that once held Henry's head.

 In the season finale "The Storm", Ezekiel makes the decision to abandon the Kingdom, assembling a large caravan of the remaining survivors to seek out better shelter at the Hilltop.
 Lydia wanders into the forest and finds a walker half-buried in the snow.
 She takes off her glove while crying and offers her hand to the walker to commit suicide, but stops when Carol appears and follows her back to the group.
 Using the cover of the storm, the Kingdom's group passes the pikes into Alpha's territory, finding only frozen walkers along the way, and arrive at a river that has been frozen over.
 Carol goes looking for Lydia, who has disappeared.
 She eventually catches up to Lydia, who believes that she is to blame for their situation and feels she can't stay with them.
 Since she cannot go back to her mother, Lydia asks Carol to kill her, but Carol refuses Lydia's request and tells her that she is not weak.